ChrisMaherLab/SV-Hotspot/README.md

 1. Genome name as an abbreviation (e.g. hg38, hg19, mm9, mm10, etc.)

-2. Structural variants file in [BEDPE format](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format) (Example of how to prepare this file is available in <b>test_data</b> folder)
+2. Structural variants file in [BEDPE format](https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format) (Example of how to prepare this file is available in <b>test_data</b> folder).

 3. Expression data in a matrix format where the first column represents the feature (e.g. gene) and columns represents samples.
 See the example provided at <b>test_data</b> folder.